GETTING THERE

 PHOTOGRAPHING IN ROME

 Policies regarding photography vary from place to place.
-Some sites do not allow photography at all (Sistine Chapel, Galleria Borghese, Palazzo Barberini, for example), others allow photography sans flash (Vatican Museums, most of the churches)… It really depends on the place.
+Some sites do not allow photography at all (Sistine Chapel and Galleria Borghese, for example), others allow photography sans flash (Vatican Museums, most of the churches)… It really depends on the place.
 I will find out in advance and will be sure to let you know on a day-to-day basis whether or not it is alright to take photographs.

 I hope all this helps!